simgrid/simgrid/docs/source/Platform_cpp.rst

 The first NetZone created will be the root zone of your platform.
 You're allowed to modified an object as long as you did not seal it.

-For more details about how to describe the platforms, please give a look at the :ref:`examples<platform_cpp_example>` or directly the S4U API.
+For more details about how to describe the platforms, please give a look at :ref:`examples<platform_cpp_example>` or directly at the S4U API.

 Links
 =====